Karusasaurus

-Karusasaurus, commonly known as Karusa lizards, is a genus of lizards in the family Cordylidae.
+Karusasaurus, commonly known as Karusa lizards or Karusa girdled lizards, is a genus of lizards in the family Cordylidae.

 Its species were previously considered to be included in the genus Cordylus, but more recent studies have shown that they are distinct enough to have their own genus.

 Description and distribution

 Karusasaurus contains two species, which are widely distributed across the southern part of Africa, specifically, in the semi-arid areas of South Africa and Namibia.
 Like all girdled lizards, they are insectivores.
 They come in a great range of colors, including black, red, and turquoise.